ska-telescope/tmc-prototype/README.md

 * [x] Calculate Geometric delay values (in seconds) per antenna on CSP Subarray Leaf Node
 * [x] Convert delay values (in seconds) to 5th order polynomial coefficients
 * [x] Abort an ongoing operation, and Restart the control nodes, catch exceptions in the AssignResource workflow, log the exception details and raise them to the calling components.
+* [x] Introduction of MccsMasterLeafNode and MccsSubarrayLeafNode
+* [x] Implement On and Off functionality on MccsMasterLeafNode
+* [x] Implement Scan, EndScan and End functionality on MccsSubarrayLeafNode

 **NOTE:** Refer to the Demo link provided in the [Documentation](#6-documentation) section for more details.